Fort Hope: Formation and initial EP releases (2013)

-Courage (2014)
+Tours and releases (2013-2015)

+Fort Hope began to build momentum on the UK live circuit in 2013, performing a series of early support slots.
+In May 2013, the band supported We Are the In Crowd and Never Shout Never in London.
+They also supported Andrew McMahon during his UK tour, including his show at Birmingham’s Glee Club on 20 May 2013 and a performance at London’s Union Chapel on 23 May 2013.
+The band additionally appeared at KOKO, Camden, in June 2013, supporting Jimmy Eat World.

+Later that year, the band opened up for We Are The Ocean and The Maine on their joint co-headline tour in November.

-In 2014 they embarked on a tour in the UK along with Max Raptor in January 2014 across the UK, making it their first tour they've embarked on as a headliner and they were also announced to be part of the LAB Records roster and would be releasing their debut mini album titled 'Courage' on 11 May.
+In January 2014 Fort Hope embarked on a UK tour along with Max Raptor, making it their first tour as a headliner and they were also announced to be part of the LAB Records roster and would be releasing their debut mini album titled 'Courage' on 11 May.
 To promote the release the band released an official music video for the song 'The Rapture'.
+Alongside their headline activity, the band continued to secure support slots throughout the year.
+They performed with Ghost Town in London on 4 June 2014, and later supported Anberlin at the Electric Ballroom on 14 August 2014.

 In July the band released their music video for the song 'New Life' and a month later the band performed at Sonisphere Festival.
-The band are supported rock band Mallory Knox in the UK throughout November along with Frank Iero and Moose Blood.
+The band also supported rock band Mallory Knox in the UK throughout November along with Frank Iero and Moose Blood.

 On 7 November the band released their second single titled 'Plans' in promotion of their third EP release named after the band which was released on 8 February 2015.
 They also released 'Sick' as the second single to promote the EP and released a music video for 'Plans' two days prior to the EPs release.

-Record Label & Hiatus
+In 2015, the band continued touring, including a return to KOKO, Camden, supporting Finch on 2 June 2015.
+Their festival profile also grew, with a performance at Reading Festival, and they were later included in Soundboard Reviews’ list of “10 New Acts To See At Reading & Leeds 2015”.

-Fort Hope have continued to grow with numerous plays on Radio 1.
-They have been nominated for "Best British Newcomer" in the 2015 Kerrang!
-Awards and played on the Fresh Blood stage at Slam Dunk Festival.
-In the summer they played 2000 trees, T in the Park and Reading & Leeds.
+Fort Hope also received continued support from BBC Radio 1 and were nominated for "Best British Newcomer" at the 2015 Kerrang!
+Awards, alongside Royal Blood, Moose Blood, As It Is and Ashestoangels.
+During the summer, the band performed on the Fresh Blood stage at Slam Dunk Festival, and appeared at 2000 Trees Festival and T in the Park.

-They parted with Virgin EMI in 2018 after being signed in 2016.

-From the end of 2017, Fort Hope ceased all social media updates, without anything said they disappeared and you would get small updates from Drummer James through his Instagram.
-However nothing from Jon or Simon.
-This hiatus lasted just over 5 Years.
+2016–2018

+In 2016, Fort Hope signed with Virgin EMI.
+During this period, the band released several EPs, including Manne of Lawe in April 2016 and Armure in December 2016.

+The band also released their debut studio album, The Flood Flowers (Vol. 1), on 16 June 2017..